juhasev/sample-ninja-help/project-quota-monitoring.md

 ### Project Quotas

 On this tab you can monitor progress of your quotas.
 Each quota cell contains current count and quota limit.
 This is indicated as number pair like 100/500.
 The progress bar displays this completion rate visually in this case 20%.

+> By default the quota system only terminates any surveys start if your quota if full thus you may end up with slight overage.
+To minimize overage simplty increase the project duration.
+You should not attempt to complete any project with quotas under 24 hours.
+It is fair to assume 12 hours is reasonable expection for somebody to read their email.
+Therefore sort duration projects are forced to oversample which will also lead to uncessary quota terminations on entry which again leads to poor panelist experience.

 ### Feasibility multiplier
 This value appears after the X and indicative of your current available supply for this quota cell.
 If you mouse over the multiplier you will see: